-Farmers in the Lake District National Park can benefit from the Farming in Protected Landscapes programme, with more than £1.5 million available in the Lake District National Park before the end of the programme in March 2024.
-Applications can be made at any time before the end of the programme and grant funding decisions will be made on a monthly basis.
+Farmers in the Lake District National Park can benefit from the Farming in Protected Landscapes programme, with more than £2.25 million still available in the Lake District National Park before the end of the programme in March 2025.

 Please fill in our Farming in Protected Landscapes enquiry form and one of our team will contact you to discuss your ideas and help you complete a full grant application.

 These are our local Farming in Protected Priorities in the Lake District National Park

 We want to meet the needs of the farming sector during the agricultural transition and reach farmers in the greatest need.
 We want to support more farm clusters working together to address food production, nature, climate and cultural heritage.

 Farm carbon audits and action plans for individual farms and groups of farms.

 Low carbon actions and changes to land management.

 Climate resilience projects for example natural flood management actions.

 Events and engagement that increase farmers' awareness and understanding of low carbon/resilient landscapes.